MAD-BA: 3D LiDAR Bundle Adjustment -- from Uncertainty Modelling to Structure Optimization: MAD-BA

 \subsubsection{\lidar{} uncertainty model}

-The waveform of a \lidar{} return is influenced by sensor parameters such as the beam divergence and other measurement conditions like the range and angle of incidence.
-As the range increases or the incidence angle grows, the surface intersected by the beam increases.
-Consequently, the returned waveform broadens.
-To the best of our knowledge, how \lidars{} firmware process waveforms to compute ranges remains proprietary and is generally not disclosed by manufacturers.
-Intuitively, the peak of the waveform plays a central role in range determination, but there are no details on how broad waveforms are interpreted.
-Moreover, commercial \lidar{} interfaces typically provide only processed point clouds, omitting raw waveform data entirely.
-This lack of access to waveform characteristics limits the ability to analyze or model the underlying sources of measurement error.
-Beam divergence is relevant in several laser applications.
-In airborne laser scanning, a long-range measurement leads to a laser footprint covering multiple objects in the vertical profile \cite{baltsavias1999airborne, wehr1999airborne}.
-Unrealistic \lidar{} simulation prevents the training models from generalizing to real data.
-To synthesize realistic scans from novel viewpoints, a physically motivated model of the sensing process is proposed in \cite{huang2023neural}.
-In \cite{xu2016correction}, the authors propose an optimal beam shaping approach to correct intensity data, while \cite{hu2021analytical} provides an analytical formula tailoring waveform and features of the measured target.
-To the best of our knowledge, none of this work provides a general formulation for estimating the uncertainty of the measurement.\\ We contribute to providing such an estimate and employing it to weight the optimization.
-Our approach is general: it only needs the beam divergence, typically specified in the documentation provided by the \lidar{}'s manufacturer.
-Our technique involves optical simulation.
-A beam (a cone) is cast towards the mean of each leaf, starting from the sensor origin.
-The waveform is the intensity of the beam's echo, measured over time.
-In practice, the simulation discretizes this function by casting a set of lines inside the beam’s cone (top of \figref{fig:uncertainty}).
-This process can be carried out for each leaf just after its creation (when the kd-tree is built).
-Although, in reality, the waveform lives in time, our procedure samples a set of $N$ ranges $r_i$.
-The standard deviation $\sigma$ is computed from \eqref{eq:uncertainty} (bottom of \figref{fig:uncertainty}), normalized, and employed in \eqref{eq:cost-inner}.
+The waveform of a \lidar{} return is influenced by sensor parameters such as beam divergence and measurement conditions like range and incidence angle.
+As these increase, the beam's intersection surface expands, broadening the returned waveform.
+The proprietary nature of \lidars{} firmware means that the way waveforms are processed to compute ranges remains undisclosed.
+While the peak likely plays a central role, details on interpreting broad waveforms are unknown.
+Furthermore, commercial \lidar{} interfaces provide only processed point clouds, omitting raw waveform data, which limits error analysis and modeling.
+Beam divergence is crucial in laser applications.
+In airborne laser scanning, long-range measurements yield footprints covering multiple objects in the vertical profile \cite{baltsavias1999airborne, wehr1999airborne}.
+Unrealistic \lidar{} simulations hinder model generalization.
+A physically motivated sensing model for synthesizing realistic scans is proposed in \cite{huang2023neural}.
+In \cite{xu2016correction}, an optimal beam shaping method corrects intensity data, while \cite{hu2021analytical} provides an analytical formula linking waveform characteristics to measured targets.
+However, none offer a general uncertainty estimation.
+In \cite{laconte2019lidar}, the authors use external measurement tools to quantify and model LiDAR distortion coefficients.
+However, this approach requires careful calibration for each individual LiDAR sensor in controlled, ad-hoc environments, which limits its generalization capability.